-- A Cardiac tamponade most commonly occurs secondary to penetrating injuries.
-Cardiac tamponade can alsooccur when a central line penetrates the wall of the right atrium. - B. Cardiac tamponade is often manifested by Beck's triad of venous pressure elevation, drop in the arterial pressure, and muffled heart sounds. - C. Other signs include hypovolemic shock, pulseless electrical activity (electromechanical dissociation), low voltage ECG, and enlarged cardiac silhouette on chest x-ray. - D. Kussmaul's sign, risein venous pressure withinspiration, may be present.
+- Cardiac tamponade most commonly occurs secondary to penetrating injuries.
+Cardiac tamponade can also occur when a central line penetrates the wall of the right atrium.
+A. Cardiac tamponade - B. Cardiac tamponade is often manifested by Beck's triad of venous pressure elevation, drop in the arterial pressure, and muffled heart sounds. - C. Other signs include hypovolemic shock, pulseless electrical activity (electromechanical dissociation), low voltage ECG, and enlarged cardiac silhouette on chest x-ray. - D. Kussmaul's sign, rise in venous pressure with inspiration, may be present.
 Pulsus paradoxus or elevated venous pressure may be present.